AdaCore/spark2014/docs/develguide/translation_why3.rst

    pragma Annotate (GNATprove, Init_By_Proof, My_Int);

    type Int_Array is array (Positive range <>) of My_Int;
-   --  array of potentially uninitialized integers
+   --  Array of potentially uninitialized integers

    type Int_Array_Init is array (Positive range <>) of Integer;
-   --  array of integers with normal traitment
+   --  Array of integers with normal treatment

    procedure Init_By_4 (A : out Int_Array; Error : out Boolean) with
      Pre  => A'Length = 4,
      Post => (if not Error then A'Valid_Scalars) is begin